The Law of Non-Contradiction: Plot

 In 1975 Los Angeles, young and trustful science fiction writer Thaddeus Mobley receives an award for his novel The Planet Wyh and meets producer Howard Zimmerman, who wants to adapt the book into a film.
 During a screen test, Zimmerman introduces him to actress and femme fatale Vivian Lord.
 After Zimmerman claims that he is having trouble attracting Warren Beatty to the project, Mobley agrees to provide him with the necessary finances using his book advances.
-He begins dating Lord, who seduces him into becoming dependant on cocaine.
+He begins dating Lord, who seduces him into becoming dependent on cocaine.
 These factors leave Mobley heavily in debt, and he discovers too late that he is a victim of Zimmerman and Lord's elaborate scam, as they never intended to make the movie.
 Enraged, he near-fatally beats Zimmerman.
 Before fleeing L.A. in fear of the consequences, Mobley sees the name of the manufacturer of his motel room's toilet, Dennis Stussy and Sons, (with the faded "D" implying that it is how he chose his future name of Ennis Stussy, Gloria Burgle's stepfather).

 In the present (2010), Gloria arrives in L.A. to investigate her stepfather's past.
 Upon her arrival, she is overwhelmed by the behavior of the locals, has her baggage stolen, and, in her room – the same one where her stepfather lived in 1975 – finds a strange box that keeps turning itself off.
 She tracks down Zimmerman, left crippled by Mobley's assault, and Lord, the latter telling her of the past events mentioned above in a way that is both accurate and remorseful.
 Having gathered this information, Gloria finally realizes that none of this ever had anything to do with the murder case, and that her journey was pointless.
 Before finally going back to Eden Valley, Minnesota, bringing the box with her, she also notices the toilet manufacturer's name.
 Upon her return, she is informed that fingerprints found at the murder scene belong to a parolee named Maurice LeFay, but that he died in a freak accident shortly after the murder.

 During the episode, Gloria reads The Planet Wyh.
 The novel, depicted to the audience via animation with Gloria as narrator, tells the story of Unit MNSKY, a small robot programmed to observe and record, and who only says the phrase "I can help!".
 After his spaceship crashed on Earth millions of years ago and his scientist companion died, MNSKY witnesses the creation of matter, the birth of life, the rise and fall of civilizations, and much more.
 After two million years, the first contact with extraterrestrial life takes place, and MNSKY is recovered by the Federation of United Planets.
 After being recognized as the oldest sentient being in the universe and thanked for the massive amounts of information he recorded, MNSKY is told that it is time to shut himself down; he complies.